Caterpillar GNN: Replacing Message Passing with Efficient Aggregation: Additional details on Experiments

 We performed empirical experiments across multiple standard graph datasets, categorized by their evaluation metrics.
-Accuracy-based evaluation was used for bioinformatics and social network datasets, including the TUDataset~\cite{Mor+2020} benchmarks such as ENZYMES, MUTAG, PROTEINS, COLLAB, and IMDB-BINARY (see \autoref{tab:dataset_statistics_acc}).
-For chemical property prediction, we evaluated performance using mean squared error (MSE) on regression tasks from MoleculeNet~\cite{Pas+2019} (ESOL, FreeSolv, Lipo) and the ZINC dataset~\cite{Irw+2012} (see \autoref{tab:dataset_statistics_mae}).
+Accuracy-based evaluation was used for bioinformatics and social network datasets, including the TUDataset~\citep{Mor+2020} benchmarks such as ENZYMES, MUTAG, PROTEINS, COLLAB, and IMDB-BINARY (see \autoref{tab:dataset_statistics_acc}).
+For chemical property prediction, we evaluated performance using mean squared error (MSE) on regression tasks from MoleculeNet~\citep{Pas+2019} (ESOL, FreeSolv, Lipo) and the ZINC dataset~\citep{Irw+2012} (see \autoref{tab:dataset_statistics_mae}).
+Training code, along with exact hyperparameter configurations for reproducibility, is available in the supplementary material.

-For each dataset, we trained graph convolutional networks (GCNs) with variants of our proposed model Caterpillar GNN.
-To compare the number of saved nodes consistently, for all experiments, we \emph{fixed the number of layers to five} ($L=5$), gradient clipping to $1.0$, and based on the validation set performance we employed early stopping with a fixed \texttt{patience} parameter of 20 to prevent overfitting.
+For each dataset, we trained graph convolutional networks (GCNs) with variants of our proposed model Caterpillar GCN.
+To compare the number of saved nodes consistently, for all experiments, we \emph{fixed the number of layers to five} ($L=5$), gradient clipping to $1.0$, and based on the validation set performance, we employed early stopping with a fixed \texttt{patience} parameter of 20 to prevent overfitting.
 We conducted extensive k-fold cross-validation (typically 10 folds), ensuring robust performance evaluation.
 For ZINC dataset, we always used 5 random seed initializations for the public splits.
-Models were trained with standard settings, using the Adam optimizer \Cite{Kin+2014}, moderate learning rate and weight decay to balance training stability and convergence speed.
+Models were trained with standard settings, using the Adam optimizer \citep{Kin+2014}, moderate learning rate, and weight decay to balance training stability and convergence speed.
+Complete hyperparameter details are provided in the supplementary material.
 Experiments were repeated using fixed random seeds to ensure reproducibility.
 All models were trained using an Intel Xeon E5-2690 @ 2.90 GHz processor (16 cores, 32 threads, 20 MB L3 cache, 64 B cache line) equipped with 64 GB of RAM.